Ksmgole/crispy-succotash-test/README.md

 - To run headless <code> npm run build </code>

 ## Folder structure
 - Fixtures: Test data are stored in fixture JSON files.
-Two separate files are maintained for <code> user, feeds </code> data.
+Two separate files are maintained for <code> user,feeds</code> data.
 - Integration: All the test files are maintained inside this folder.
 Two main folders are created, each containing the respective test files as listed below:
    * Auth
      * Sign up